iron-security/infrastructure/README.md

 ## Authentication

+### GitHub

-- Create a developer token in your [GitHub](https://github.com/) profile.
+Create a developer token in your [GitHub](https://github.com/) profile and set it as an export in `dev.env` or in GitHub Actions.

+### Cloudflare

-- Create a scoped [Cloudflare](https://cloudflare.com/) API key in your Cloudflare account.
+Create a scoped [Cloudflare](https://cloudflare.com/) API key in your Cloudflare account and set it as an export in `dev.env`  or in GitHub Actions.

+### Google Cloud

-- Setup the [Google Auth GitHub Action](https://github.com/google-github-actions/auth#setup) for GCP identity federation for CI/CD.
+Setup the [Google Auth GitHub Action](https://github.com/google-github-actions/auth#setup) for GCP identity federation for CI/CD.

+Local development access to Google Cloud is done through `gcloud`, so make sure you went through a `gcloud login` flow.

 For Google Cloud, we rely on identity federation by using the  which scopes a Google Cloud service account to this repository nicely.
 Any authentication performed against any private workloads on GKE should be done over either IAP or Cloudflare Access.

+### Kubernetes

+Access to the Kubernetes API is done over the `gcloud` command and the actual Kubernetes API is kept private.
+This allows us to re-use regular Google Cloud authentication & authorization for our Kubernetes cluster at all times.